 When not at the shelter you’ll find me in one of two places; out in nature on a day trip with my dogs, or at home working on the beautiful homestead that my partner and I share with two dear friends, four resident dogs, and occasional foster dogs.
 I am so thankful for all these blessings along my journey, and look forward to many years with Brother Wolf!..

 I am an Army brat… I was born abroad to parents in the Army.
 My dad retired in Northern VA when I was 8 and that’s where I grew up.
 A year ago, I moved to North Carolina to be with family.
 I love it in the mountains of Western North Carolina.
 I started at Brother Wolf as a volunteer back in June 2015.
 Susy, the volunteer manager, asked me once what brought me to Brother Wolf.
 I must say, I honestly can’t remember.
 The best I can think of is I must have been googling animal rescues in the area and stumbled upon Brother Wolf’s website.
 I obviously liked what I saw and the rest is history!
 I have had a heart for animals since I was very young.
 I actually wanted to be a Veterinarian until I realized I can’t stomach blood, gore… etc. As an adoption counselor and assistant to the foster coordinator, I’ve found my niche!
 I still volunteer quite a bit for Brother Wolf, but in different capacities.
 You could say I’m a “jack of all trades” here at Brother Wolf.
-I’ve done a lot of a lot of different things within the organization.
+I’ve done a lot of different things within the organization.
 If you see me at the Adoption Center, feel free to ask me any questions!
 Chances are I know the answer, or I know who will know the answer.
 In my free time, I love spending time with my four dogs (one of which is an adopted puppy from Brother Wolf) and two cats (one of which is a foster fail from Brother Wolf!).

 Will Hickerson, Front Desk Supervisor